alinjar1996/gpc/README.md

 # Generative Predictive Control

-This repository contains code for the paper "Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Task" by Vince Kurtz and Joel Burdick.
+This repository contains code for the paper ["Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks"](https://arxiv.org/abs/2502.13406) by Vince Kurtz and Joel Burdick.
+[Video summary](https://youtu.be/mjL7CF877Ow).

 This includes code for training and testing flow-matching policies on each of the robot systems shown below: